plumvillage/newsletter/src/en/articles/Peace and Happiness Walk Hand in Hand - Sr. Giác Nghiêm.md

 It was a reunion.
 I had the joy of meeting them a few months earlier in Lyon, at the home of Dr. Do Trong Le, an acupuncturist friend who invited me to come to his house to listen to the first teaching that our Teacher was giving in French.
 At that time I was desperately looking for a Teacher to help me on my spiritual path.
 A profound encounter took place during the teaching when Thay held a sheet of white paper in front of him and said, “In this sheet of paper lies the whole universe.”
 I was filled with joy, I had found the Teacher I was looking for, the one who could understand me.
 The Dharma Door was wide open.

-When I reread *'Old Path White Clouds'* , I always feel great emotion when Thay writes about Sujata searching for the Buddha in the early morning, and the moment they meet each other...
+When I reread *'Old Path White Clouds'* , I always feel great emotion when Thay writes about Sujata searching for the Buddha in the early morning, and the moment they meet each other…

 My spiritual life resumed its course in peace.